-"The DMO's cash management objective is to minimise the cost of offsetting the government's net cash flows over time, while operating to the government's risk appetite.
-In so doing, the DMO will seek to avoid actions or arrangements that would:
+"The DMO's cash management objective is to minimise the cost of offsetting the government's net cash flows over time, while operating within the government's risk appetite.
+In so doing, where possible, the DMO will seek to avoid actions or arrangements that would:

-- a) undermine the efficient functioning of the sterling money markets, or - b) conflict with the operational requirements of the Bank of England for monetary policy implementation."2
+- undermine the efficient functioning of the sterling money markets - conflict with the operational requirements of the Bank of England for monetary policy implementation."2

 The DMO conducts its cash management operations in accordance with the provisions contained in the combined Operational Notice and Information Memorandum, and it will act at all times in accordance with its published objectives and operate as required in order to achieve these objectives.
-The DMO acknowledges that the UK Money Markets Code3 (the Code) published in April 2017 represents a set of principles generally recognised as good market practice in the UK money markets.
+The DMO acknowledges that the UK Money Markets Code3 (the Code) first published in April 2017 represents a set of principles generally recognised as good market practice in the UK money markets.
 The DMO fully supports the Code and intends to conduct its UK money markets activities in a manner consistent with the principles of the Code, subject always to being able to discharge its policy functions in full.

-2 Paragraph D.5 of the Debt Management Report 2021-22, published on 3 March 2021 and available on the DMO's website.
+2 Paragraph D.5 of the Debt Management Report 2024-25, published in March 2024 and available on the DMO's website.